Sandis Ozoliņš: Colorado Avalanche

 Ozoliņš began the 1995–96 season with one goal and three assists in seven games for the Sharks before being acquired by the Colorado Avalanche for Owen Nolan on October 26, 1995.
-In 66 games during his first season, Ozoliņš scored 50 total points, with more than half on the power play.
+In 66 games during his first season, Ozoliņš scored 50 points, with more than half them on the power play.
 Ozoliņš won the Stanley Cup with the Avalanche in 1996.
 The following season Colorado won the Presidents' Trophy.
-After losing to the Detroit Red Wings in the 1997 conference finals, Ozoliņš finished third in votes for the Norris Trophy, awarded to the league's most outstanding defenceman.
+After losing to the Detroit Red Wings in the 1997 conference finals, Ozoliņš finished third in votes for the James Norris Memorial Trophy, awarded to the league's most outstanding defenceman.
 In the regular season, he scored a career-high 68 points, second in the league for defencemen after Brian Leetch.
-Ozoliņš scored his first career hat trick on December 6, 1999 against the Vancouver Canucks.
-1999 was his final year in Denver, in which Ozoliņš made $4 million as Colorado's third-highest paid player.
+Ozoliņš recorded his first career hat trick on December 6, 1999, against the Vancouver Canucks.
+The 1999–2000 season was his final year in Denver, in which Ozoliņš made $4 million as Colorado's third-highest paid player.